 As part of LMDC&rsquos Community and Cultural Enhancement Program, LMDC&rsquos Grant will enable H.T.
 Dance/Chen Dance Center to renovate their second floor offices and restore the public lobby and grand staircase, ground to second floor, of its flagship location at 70 Mulberry Street, New York City to its original, historic beauty.
 Specifically, LMDC will fund costs associated with labor, equipment, fixtures and related supplies pertaining to the Program.
 Founded in 1978, H.T.
 Dance is a non-profit performing arts organization based in Chinatown dedicated to providing moving experiences in Asian American expression and contemporary dance through artistic creation, arts education, and presentation.
 H.T.
 Dance&rsquos Chen Dance Center is among the very few small dance theaters and rehearsal facilities in Chinatown providing program opportunities and performances to the local community.
-Other tenants at 70 Mulberry Street include: a Chinatown Senior Citizens center; Museum of Chinese in the Americas; the United East Athletic Association and the Chinatown Manpower Project (an organization providing vocational training for adults and Chinese language programs for community youth).
+Other tenants at 70 Mulberry Street include: a Chinatown Manpower Project (an organization providing vocational training for adults and Chinese language programs for community youth).
 Beneficiaries of the Program include H.T.
 Dance audiences, visitors, artists, students, and guests as well as the other 70 Mulberry Street tenants and their constituents, a majority of whom are low and moderate income families, who will enjoy a safer and more comfortable environment as a result of this project.